mohd25mip10128/digital-literacy-project/README.md

 ## 🎯 Learning Outcomes
 - Improved understanding of digital literacy
-- Learned professional communication
+- Learned professional communication skills
-- Built online presence
+- Built a professional online presence
 - Gained awareness about cyber threats like ransomware
+- Learned practical cyber safety measures

 ---

 ## 📢 Conclusion
-This project enhanced my knowledge of digital tools and online safety.
-It helped me become more responsible and aware in the digital world.
+This project enhanced my knowledge of digital tools, communication, and cybersecurity.
+It helped me become more responsible and aware in the digital environment.